osp/osp.work.medor.www/README.md

 ### once you've launched the venv, you're able to get all the project dependencies/requirements through pip;
 pip install -r requirements.txt

-### then, on the root level of the repo copy the local_settings.example.py file onto local_settings.py
+### then, in the folder medor, copy the local_settings.example.py file onto local_settings.py
+cd medor
-cp local_setting.example.py local_settings.py
+cp local_settings.example.py local_settings.py

 ### edit the new file, and add in your SECRET_KEY where required, look this up in your favourite search engine if you don't have one yet